ginkoemdon/ginkoemdon.github.io/readme.md

 Why are colours the greatest joy AND the greatest challenge!?

 Overall, I enjoyed the intimidating challenge of creating my first website portfolio.
 I definitely consider this to be a starting point in the long road of building and iteration of cultivating my professional industry portfolio.
 I learned that my big vision of what I want can interfere with the steps and time that is available to me now.
-So I learned to put that big vision aside, so I can present with the process.
+So I learned to put that big vision aside, so I can be present in the process.

 I'm grateful for the challenge and excited to build more from here!